Return to Main Page for the Double Helix Ranch

 El Niño pattern

 The usual wet winter pattern for an El Niño episode (as expected in central and south Texas) is somewhat less predictable in north or west Texas, and of course every El Niño episode does not necessarily bring wetter winter weather—it simply improves our chances for wet weather.
-The following maps (from the NOAA/National Weather Service Climate Prediction Center) show the average precipitation deviations for the past 18 El Niño episodes (on the left; green indicates higher than average precipitation), as well as the frequency of these expected deviations over the 18 El Niño episodes (on the right; blues indicate low frequency of occurence, and oranges to reds indicate high frequency of occurence).
+The following maps (from the NOAA/National Weather Service Climate Prediction Center) show the average precipitation deviations for the past 18 El Niño episodes (on the left; green indicates higher than average precipitation), as well as the frequency of these expected deviations over the 18 El Niño episodes (on the right; blues indicate low frequency of occurrence, and oranges to reds indicate high frequency of occurrence).
 The first map is for the months of October to December, the middle map for the months of November to January, and the third map for the months of December to February.
 Although almost all of Texas tends to be wetter than normal in an El Niño episode, notice that the wet winter pattern is strongest and most predictable in south-central, south, and south-east Texas:

 El Niño frequency Oct-Dec